UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 Technical on local computer
 ---------------------------

-- We recommend that you set up both_
+- We recommend that you set up both:

     - a terminal on you computer that can handle X11 graphics AND
     - install the "Remote Access Desktop application" ThinLinc, see below.

 Basic terminal clients